klailatimad/io-real-estate-pipeline/README.md

 # 🏗️ Ontario Infrastructure Ontario (IO) Properties – Data Pipeline PoC

-A **local-first data engineering project** to ingest, clean, and prepare Ontario’s public **Infrastructure Ontario “Properties for Sale”** dataset for analysis and future cloud deployment.
+A **local-first data engineering project** to ingest, clean, and prepare Ontario’s public **Infrastructure Ontario “Properties for Sale”** dataset for analysis and visualization.
-The goal is to design and practice a full **end-to-end data pipeline** — from ingestion and transformation to visualization — using modern data tools.
+The goal is to design and practice a full **end-to-end data pipeline** — from ingestion and transformation to dashboarding — using modern open-source data tools.

 ----------